Computational-Morphogenomics-Group/TensionMap/README.md

 - Infer cell pressure and cell-cell junction tension using a python implementation of the VMSI method.
 - Visualise results of force inference.
 - Output morphomtric and mechanical features for integration with gene expression data and further analysis.
-- Perform additional analysis of mechanical properties of tissue boundaries and associations between gene expression and mechanics
+- Perform additional analysis of mechanical properties of tissue boundaries and associations between gene expression and mechanics.

 ## Table of Contents
 1. [Installation](##installation)